-This Sweet Corn Spoon Bread is made with Jiffy muffin mix!
-This Jiffy Spoon Bread is the best mix between corn bread and a sweet dessert!
+This Sweet Corn Spoon Bread recipe is made with Jiffy muffin mix!
+This Jiffy Spoon Bread is a rich, luscious corn bread!

 Have you ever made something and you're not quite sure what category to put it in?
 Is this dessert?
 Or bread?
 Or something else?
 This Sweet Corn Spoon Bread made with Jiffy mix is just that way.
 It's lush and sweet, but also just enough like cornbread to make you wonder what exactly it is.